 - Five-Factor Model of Personality: The FFM separates people into the “big five” traits – extraversion, agreeableness, conscientiousness, neuroticism and openness to experience.

-It's important to note that attempting to analyze the results of any personality tests on your own, without the help of a professional, can lead to controversy and misunderstandings within your organization, so we advise that you consult a professional psychologist before you administer or share the results of any personality tests in your workforce.
+These tests aren’t suitable for every organization, and attempting to analyze the results of any personality tests on your own, without the help of a professional, can lead to controversy and misunderstandings.
+Consult a professional psychologist before administering or sharing the results of any personality tests in your workforce.